-The dancers will have the opportunity to show the rest of campus what they’ve learned on Sunday March 4, with their annual Studies in Motion show at the Paul Davenport Theatre in Talbot College.
-For Martin, it's the highlight of her and other dance students’ year.
+The dancers will have the opportunity to show the rest of campus what they’ve learned this Sunday, for their annual Studies in Motion show at the Paul Davenport Theatre in Talbot College.
+Several alumni are also going to be returning to perform.
+For Martin, it is the highlight of her and other dance students’ years.

 “It showcases the artistic talent that our students possess and it’s kind of a broadcast of all of the incredible abilities that the dancers are able to show to the audience,” says Martin.

 Andreacchi and Martin stress that such a show could not happen without Sarma and the other dance lecturers, Pamela Eddleston and Dale Yoshida.
 It’s clear that everyone involved with the program carries a blinding passion for the art of dance.